parallelscore/Team-recognition/Kayode_Taiwo/README.md

 $ cd ~detectron2/projects/deep_sort/

 $ docker cp pscore:/usr/src/app/detectron2/projects/deep_sort/data ./

+You will find the results of my last run of the container under the '~detectron2/projects/deep_sort/data_mask' folder.

 Please NOTE that the above is a work in progress until the deadline for the test elapses.
 Thanks.